Trilarion/imperialism-remake/README.md

 ### Third Party Modules for Python

-Only PySide is required for running, Markdown and cx_Freeze are additionally required for developing.
+Only PySide and PyYAML are required for running, Markdown and cx_Freeze are additionally required for developing.

 #### PySide